The 20 Best Mantle Cell Lymphoma (MCL) Doctors Near Me in Maryland, US

 English

 Dr. Stefan Loy Zimmerman is a Professor in the Johns Hopkins University School of Medicine in the Departments of Radiology and Medicine (Cardiology).
 He specializes in cardiothoracic imaging and is the Division Director of Diagnostic Imaging and Director of Cardiac Imaging.
 He is the program director for the Cardiothoracic Imaging Fellowship in Radiology.
 Dr. Zimmerman earned his medical degree from the University of Pennsylvania School of Medicine.
 He completed both a radiology residency and a cardiovascular imaging fellowship at the Hospital of the University of Pennsylvania.
 His research focuses on the use of CT and MR imaging in the diagnosis and management of cardiovascular diseases.
 He has particular interest in the use of cardiac imaging for management of arrhythmias, diagnosis and prognosis of arrhythmogenic right and left ventricular cardiomyopathy, and pulmonary hypertension.
 Dr. Zimmerman is rated as an Experienced provider by MediFind in the treatment of Mantle Cell Lymphoma (MCL).
-His top areas of expertise are Paroxysmal Supraventricular Tachycardia (PSVT), Alveolar Soft Part Sarcoma, Liposarcoma, Cardiac Ablation, and Transcatheter Aortic Valve Replacement (TAVR).
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Paroxysmal Supraventricular Tachycardia (PSVT), Rhabdomyosarcoma, Synovial Sarcoma, Cardiac Ablation, and Transcatheter Aortic Valve Replacement (TAVR).
+Dr. Zimmerman is board certified in American Board Of Radiology.

 Experienced in Mantle Cell Lymphoma (MCL)